Insight: Syria's opposition considers national rebel army, Islamists angered

 However, the al Qaeda-linked rebels control many border crossings in the north, giving them strong influence over what enters the country and who gets hold of it.

-The proposed new force must also overcome the same scepticism many fighters feel towards the Military Council.
+The proposed new force must also overcome the same skepticism many fighters feel towards the Military Council.

 A rebel commander in the north-eastern Raqqa province, voicing widely shared views, dismissed the body as ineffective and subject to foreign influence.